Kadeen121/Greenhouse-Gases/README.md

 ## Use

 ## Objective
-* Explore total GHG emissions from 1990 to 2019 by country *
+* Explore total GHG emissions from 1990 to 2019 by country.
+* Expore the countries GDP per capita  incomparison to their total emissions to see the correlation.
+* Explore the sectors that contribute to the production of GHG by countries.
+* Explore the effects of Agriculture of certain products has on GHG.
+* Create a model that will  attempt to predict how much of certain agricultural products can be produced to have lessen the GHG emission.
+* Use appropirate, clear visualzation to tell the data strory.
+* Use both Python  and SQL to do data cleaning and mart creation.